 - Use your cup, bottle, or container whenever possible (e.g., at the coffee shop or for takeout)

-- Find no-waste stores where you can bring your own containers
+- Find no-waste stores where you can bring your containers

 7. Make Changes to Your Diet

 Agriculture and forestry activities associated with food production account for over one-quarter of greenhouse gases emitted from human activities.
-More than half of agricultural emissions are associated with animal products, such as livestock, and the production of methane gas.
+Over half of the agricultural emissions are from animal products, such as livestock and methane gas production.